wampoon-box/wampoon-dashboard/README.md

 ## Features

 - **Quick Links**: Automatically generates links to all projects in your `htdocs` directory.
-- **System Information**: Displays versions of Apache, MySQL, PHP, and PWAMP.
+- **System Information**: Displays versions of Apache, MySQL, PHP, and WAMPoon.
 - **Navigation**: Easy access to phpMyAdmin and PHP configuration.

 ## Installation